Cycling: Crosswind blows Alaphilippe and Ineos clear on Tour

 "I came from the back with a really fast launch, I planned it that way because it's the fastest way to finish.

-Slovak star Peter Sagan, the best-paid rider in the peloton at €4 million (US$4.51 million) per season, won in Albi six years ago but finished sixth on Monday.
+Slovak star Peter Sagan, the best-paid rider in the peloton at €4 million (US$4.51 million) per season, won in Albi six years ago but finished fifth on Monday.

 On a 217.5km run that embarked from the breathtaking vantage point of the citadel of Saint Flour, it was the crosswinds rather than the three hills that blew away the chances of stage 10's many losers.